woobe/rCrimemap/README.md

 -------|-------|-------
 0.0.1 | 11/03/2014 | Prototype for [LondonR Demo](http://bit.ly/londonr_crimemap).
 Raw and experimental.
 0.0.2 | 14/03/2014 | Using **plyr::ddply** instead of **dplyr::summarise** for one step (**dplyr::group_by** is unstable for multiple columns at the moment).
 As a result, it is slower but stable.
+0.0.3 | 18/03/2014 | Added function 'rcmap_quick()' for quicker map generation using reformatted JSON data of **ALL crimes**.
+Support period from 2010-12 to 2011-12 (I will continue to convert the rest and make them available in next version).

 ## Example Usage of 'rcmap()'